Photonsters/anycubic-photon-docs/FAQ.md

 ### Why do I have to go through all this trouble to get correct FEP tension?
 When your print peels from the FEP film, there are a lot of suction forces involved.
 Unlike more expensive machines, the Photon does not have a tilt peel mechanism, it therefore relies on the flexibility of the FEP film to provide a clean and successful peel.
 A correctly tensioned FEP therefore will give the best print results and avoid print failures or delamination problems.

+Here is a [video](https://www.facebook.com/groups/AnycubicPhoton/permalink/1583187968492506) posted on the FB owners group showing the tremendous peel forces involved.

 ### Should I coat my FEP film?
 Not advisable, FEP (fluorinated ethylene propylene, invented by DuPont, sold under the brandname Teflon FEP), is already one of the most slippery materials known to science.
 Coating your FEP film with a hydrophobic substance like Rain-X may in fact cause bad quality prints.